vtex/shoreline/styleguides/admin/documentation/components/pagination.md

 # Pagination

-The pagination component allows the user to move back and forth between pages showing the number of items on the page and in the rest of the collection.
+The pagination component allows the user to move back and forth between pages, showing the number of items on the page and in the rest of the collection.

 ```jsx isStatic
 import { Pagination } from '@vtex/admin-ui'